School Complaints Procedure

 If you have difficulty discussing a concern with a particular member of staff, we will respect your views.
 In these cases, please contact the Headteacher who will deal with the concern or refer you to another staff member.
 Similarly, if the member of staff directly involved feels unable to deal with a concern, we will refer you to another staff member.
 The member of staff may be more senior but does not have to be.
 The ability to consider the concern objectively and impartially is more important.

 We understand however, that there are occasions when people would like to raise their concerns formally.
-In this case, our school will attempt to resolve the issue internally, through the stages outlined within our complaints procedure which can be accessed by clicking the link below.
+In this case, our school will attempt to resolve the issue internally, through the stages outlined within our complaints procedure.

 Special educational needs (SEN)

-Any complaints should first be raised with the SENCO, then if necessary with the Headteacher and, if unresolved, with the SEND Governors.
+Any complaints should first be raised with our SENCO (Mrs O’Keefe) then if necessary with the Headteacher (Mr Leach) and, if unresolved, with the SEND Governor (Mrs Janet Matthews).

 Managing parental complaints related to SEN (any of the following may apply):